sumanth-maddela/MyCineList/README.md

 Features & Implementation:

 Home Screen with Trending & Now Playing Movies
 The app showcases two distinct sections on the home screen: Trending Movies and Now Playing.
-These are powered by the TMDB API using the following endpoints:

 Pagination is implemented in the Now Playing section to support infinite scrolling, offering a seamless content consumption experience.